kmartins/satellite_guard/README.md

 ## Install app on Android

-Install `release.apk` which is in the root folder
+Install `app-release.apk` which is in the root folder

 ## Team